 Crystal Mill sits right on the river and you see it from the road so you can't miss it.
 There is a small area to pull off on either side of the road and park for a bit.
 Before grabbing your camera gear just walk over to the bank, stand there and enjoy it.
 Whether you care about history and how the place came to be, or you just want to soak in a beautiful place in the Colorado Rocky Mountains, this is one of those spots where you can literally hear your soul say, "This is good for me.
 I'm so glad I'm here."
 Any serious photographer knows that it's easy to be in a rush and only see a scene through the lens.
 I like to leave my gear alone for just 10 minutes and enjoy the quiet and the beauty.

 The image above was taken from the road above the barrier.
+With current rates, this photo would cost me $20 in fees when I arrive.
 You don't have to get down on the river to get a really nice photo of the site.

 The image below was taken by scrambling down the bank opposite the mill.
+I believe this is the "above the waterfall" location that is now $200 to access.
 I took both images on the same trip in June.
 During June there is still a lot of snow melting on the mountains and a lot of water rushing down the river.
 You don't want to fall into this river when it's a full spring runoff; which is why the owners ask for a signed waiver if you want to go down closer to the river.

 In the fall the river is much lower.
 There are exposed rocks going out into the river and you can easily walk across the river.
+Even so; I'm guessing this sort of photo wouldn't be possible to make now without paying the $200 fee and catching the site caretaker on a generous day.
 For the image below; the only difficulty I had was exposing it correctly since the sun was rising behind the mill and casting strong shadows on the river and the front of the mill.
 As I was making the image there was a guy standing just to my left.
 He would take a shot, look at the back of his camera, shake his head and try again.

 He finally said; "That sun is too bright.
 There's no shot here."